quii/go-specs-greet/README.md

 ### Consolidating `Dockerfile`

+TODO: might be worth explaining, or at least linking to docker before introducing it

 You've probably noticed the two `Dockerfiles` are almost identical beyond the path to the binary we wish to build.

 `Dockerfiles` can accept arguments to let us re-use them in different contexts, which sounds perfect for us.
 We can delete our 2 Dockerfiles and instead have one at the root of the project with the following